Chrisganta/slate/source/index.html.md

 `baseUri ="https://<ServerName>/<VirtualDirectoryName>"/>`

+`https://in-sprdapisrv.ingrnet.com/<Server Name>/<Virtual Directory>/V2/Projects('SDB')/Disciplines(5020)/Nls(1)Tables`

 For example, if your server name is in-sprdapisrv.ingrnet.com, and the virtual directory name is SRD713, the `<baseUri>` must be:

   `<services baseUri=" https://in-sprdapisrv.ingrnet.com/SRD713"/>`

 ## Nullable Values

-* For a nullable column, if no value is passed in the request body, the software replaces the column with the default value (if exists) else it is considered as NULL.
+* For a nullable column, if no value is passed in the request body, the software replaces the column with the default value

+if exists) else it is considered as NULL.

 * For a mandatory column if no value is passed in the request body, the software replaces the column with the default value (if exists) else an appropriate message is shown.